jedokaplan/jedokaplan.github.io/_opportunities/5_Postdoc_wildfire-fuels.md

 ### Position summary

-In the context of the Canada Impact+ Research Training Awards (CIRTA), I am searching for a prospective postdoctoral fellow currently residing outside of Canada and without any institutional tie to Canada to present as a potential nominee for a CIRTA postdoc.
+In the context of the [Canada Impact+ Research Training Awards (CIRTA)](https://nserc-crsng.canada.ca/en/canada-impact-research-training-awards-qa){:target="_blank"}, I am searching for a prospective postdoctoral fellow currently residing outside of Canada and without any institutional tie to Canada to present as a potential nominee for a CIRTA postdoc.
 Funding from CIRTA will be complemented with infrastructure funds from the Canadian Foundation for Innovation and the Government of Alberta to design, purchase, and deploy a state-of-the art UAV-LiDAR based remote sensing platform.
 The postdoctoral fellow will be expected to lead this process of equipment acquisition and direct a series of field campaigns, aided by undergraduate and/or graduate student assistants.

 ### Research Focus